tylerball/raw2jpg/README.md

 # raw2jpg

 Script to convert RAW photos to JPG with Camera Raw/Lightroom adjustments applied.
+Mac OS only and requires [homebrew](https://brew.sh)

 ## install